Video Game: Kirby's Dream Land 3

 - Doppelgänger: The mysterious Batamon enemy, which patrols in mostly unreachable areas, although Pitch's Spark attack can easily dispatch them and there's a secret exit in Cloudy Park 3 with loads of them where you actually can kill one of them.
 This enemy has a highly uncanny resemblance to Kirby, just with a wider face.

 - Dual Boss: Pon & Con, a tanuki and kitsune respectively (called raccoon and fox in the manual), are the bosses of Sand Canyon.

 - Easter Egg: Skipping over the exit in Cloudy Park 3 gets you to an alternate exit which has loads of the Kirby Doppelgänger known as Batamon, and you can actually kill one of them without having to use Pitch's Spark ability.

 - Eleventh Hour Superpower: The Love-Love Stick, which is made of all the Heart Stars and, like the Rainbow Sword, is used against the True Final Boss.

-- Eyes Always Shut: Nago the cat, except when the player picks another Friend in front of him.
+- Eyes Always Shut: Nago, except when the player picks another Friend in front of him.

-- Eye Scream: As a last-ditch effort, Zero tears out its own eye and has it chase you in the final phase of its fight.
+- Eye Scream: As a last-ditch effort, 0 tears out its own eye and has it chase you in the final phase of its fight.

 - Fetch Quest: There's always at least one level in each world that has this as the Heart Star mission.
 Several of them require Trial-and-Error Gameplay by replaying the level until you get it right since they require you to take the correct path.